Site-directed mutagenesis: Kunkel's method

 In 1985, Thomas Kunkel introduced a technique that reduces the need to select for the mutants.
 The DNA fragment to be mutated is inserted into a phagemid such as M13mp18/19 and is then transformed into an E. coli strain deficient in two enzymes, dUTPase (dut) and uracil deglycosidase (udg).
 Both enzymes are part of a DNA repair pathway that protects the bacterial chromosome from mutations by the spontaneous deamination of dCTP to dUTP.
 The dUTPase deficiency prevents the breakdown of dUTP, resulting in a high level of dUTP in the cell.
 The uracil deglycosidase deficiency prevents the removal of uracil from newly synthesized DNA.
-As the double-mutant E. coli replicates the phage DNA, its enzymatic machinery may, therefore, misincorporate dUTP instead of dTTP, resulting in single-strand DNA that contains some uracils (ssUDNA).
-The ssUDNA is extracted from the bacteriophage that is released into the medium, and then used as template for mutagenesis.
+As the double-mutant E. coli replicates the phage DNA, its enzymatic machinery may, therefore, misincorporate dUTP instead of dTTP, resulting in single-stranded DNA that contains some uracils (ssUDNA).
+The ssUDNA is extracted from the bacteriophage that is released into the medium, and then used as a template for mutagenesis.
 An oligonucleotide containing the desired mutation is used for primer extension.
-The heteroduplex DNA, that forms, consists of one parental non-mutated strand containing dUTP and a mutated strand containing dTTP.
-The DNA is then transformed into an E. coli strain carrying the wildtype dut and udg genes.
+The heteroduplex DNA that forms consists of one parental non-mutated strand containing dUTP and a mutated strand containing dTTP.
+The DNA is then transformed into an E. coli strain carrying the wild-type dut and udg genes.
 Here, the uracil-containing parental DNA strand is degraded, so that nearly all of the resulting DNA consists of the mutated strand.

 Cassette mutagenesis

 Unlike other methods, cassette mutagenesis need not involve primer extension using DNA polymerase.
-In this method, a fragment of DNA is synthesized, and then inserted into a plasmid.
-It involves the cleavage by a restriction enzyme at a site in the plasmid and subsequent ligation of a pair of complementary oligonucleotides containing the mutation in the gene of interest to the plasmid.
+In this method, a fragment of DNA is synthesized and then inserted into a plasmid.
+It involves cleavage by a restriction enzyme at restriction sites in the plasmid and the subsequent ligation into the plasmid of a pair of complementary oligonucleotides containing the mutation in the gene of interest.
 Usually, the restriction enzymes that cut at the plasmid and the oligonucleotide are the same, permitting sticky ends of the plasmid and insert to ligate to one another.
 This method can generate mutants at close to 100% efficiency, but is limited by the availability of suitable restriction sites flanking the site that is to be mutated.